Paint a Gorgeous Metallic

 - One flowing curve that maps the cascading tail in seconds

-- A trace-ready outline included in the course, transfer it directly onto your paper and start painting
+- A trace-ready outline included in the workshop, transfer it directly onto your paper and start painting

 Module 3

-Paint the Body and Wings, Stroke by Stroke
+Paint a Shimmering Peacock Body, Stroke by Stroke

 Layered brushstrokes that build shimmer on the body and the soft fold of the wings.